 Vest Fit and Loading

 If you’ve never worn a “hip loading” upland vest, this will be the first thing you notice about a Wingworks Vest when you try it on (recommended with some weight in the vest).
-When properly loaded and adjusted, so the 2″ buckle is over the navel, and the bottom of the foam belt folds over top of the hips, only 25% of the vest weight should be on the shoulder harness.
-75% should be on the hips and therefore thighs, the biggest muscles in the body.
-You’ll see photos or hunters in the field wearing them wrong, down around their waist getting no hip load and therefore missing out on the vests’ primary benefit.
+When properly loaded and adjusted, so the 2″ buckle is over the navel, the bottom of the foam belt folds over top of the hips.
+75% of the vest weight should be on the hips, supported by the biggest muscles in the body.
+Once in comfortable position, the shoulder harness should be snugged to a point where it carries 25% of the weight and keeps the belt in position while walking/hunting.
+The other thing to get right is the back and front straps on the shoulder harness.
+The back yoke should be high enough towards the neck that the straps come over the shoulders comfortably and in parallel.
+You’ll see photos or hunters in the field wearing them down around their waist getting no hip load and therefore missing out on the vests’ primary benefit.

 We’ve removed size designations from the order forms because they were too confusing.
 The Vest has 3 main components, each with several sizes.
 We look at your numbers and mix and match those sizes to a vest we think will fit.
 We get it close most of the time, but if you receive a vest that doesn’t fit, contact us so we can help get it right.
 Often we can ship just one component of different size that will solve the problem.